 Graduate Program Coordinator

 Telephone: (203) 392-6267

-For information on our Graduate Program, please view the Department of Chemistry Graduate Student Handbook or visit the School of Graduate Studies Open House (click here for info).
+For information on our Graduate Program, please contact or make an appointment with the Graduate Program Coordinator, or view the Department of Chemistry Graduate Student Handbook, or visit the School of Graduate Studies Open House (click here for info).
 Below is a summary of our Graduate Program.